Precious Metals Buyers Should Be Wary of Long Delivery Delays

-Most bullion investors understand that global inventories – particularly in physical silver – are relatively small and bear watching.
+That global inventories – particularly in physical silver – are relatively small and bear watching.
 However, they should not resign themselves to months-long delays or let dealers put the blame on shortages without a plausible explanation.
 The best dealers will provide a full explanation for a rare delivery delay in advance of taking your order.

 Money Metals Exchange has quoted shipping delays on certain products of up to 2 weeks in very rare situations over the past 5 years.
 We can think of no legitimate reason for delays of one or two months or longer when it comes to the popular and widely traded bullion coins, rounds, and bars.
 In our view, any company that forces its customers to wait that long is either poorly managed or dangerously undercapitalized (or both).

 We have said it before – investors need to demand great service and honest dealing from the firms buying and selling their metal.
 They should take a few minutes to investigate a dealer’s online reputation before ordering.
 They should expect the dealer to provide a firm estimate as to when the order will ship when the order is placed.
 If the dealer misses that estimate by weeks, it is time to find another source.